 - Leftovers are just as good!
 Meal prep them for a few days, or have it the next day for dinner.

-- Versatile.
-Have it warm, cold, or at room temp.
-It’s all just as delicious!
+- Serve it warm, cold, or at room temp.
+It's all just as delicious!

 This recipe uses just 5 ingredients that work beautifully together to create an easy simple, yet scrumptious meal.